zemiret/8asscrap/README.md

     * DONE image definition for the backend app
         * DONE make the sidexporter wihin the container work

-* PREP frontend for deployment:
+* DONE PREP frontend for deployment:
     * DONE extract env variables per server
-    * WIP create readme instructions
+    * DONE create readme instructions
-    * see if we can get rid of adapter node and use adapter static instead
+    * DONE see if we can get rid of adapter node and use adapter static instead
-    * package in docker
+    * DONE package in docker
-    * learn how to and try to deploy it
-    * when on the server - have mongo user with a password

 * style the frontend and explain the  page properly
 * get a hold of some server and experiment with deploying.
 Expose the beta somewhere